arnab-git-404/Whisperwave/new.md

 # Whisperwave

-Whisperwave lets users send secret messages by creating profiles.
-Built with the MERN stack.
+Whisperwave is a secure messaging platform that allows users to send and receive secret messages.
+Built with the MERN stack for optimal performance and scalability.

+##  Whisperwave Live

 ## Tech Stack